Back

 Object description

-The man is depicted full face.
-He is wearing brown trousers and a blue shirt girded with a belt.
+The man is depicted in full face.
+He is wearing brown trousers, and a blue shirt girded with a belt.
 The man's right arm and shoulder are unclothed.
-The man is wearing light gray quilted fabric boots and black fabric shoes.
+The man is wearing light grey quilted fabric boots and black fabric shoes.
 His head is shaved.
 The man is balancing on his right leg, holding a blue ceramic object with a yellow ornament in his raised right hand.
-The man's left leg is bent at the knee and lifted up.
+The man's left leg is bent at the knee and lifted.
 The etching comes from the album "Chinese Customs and National Costumes", which includes 60 images of Chinese people engaged in various activities.
-Each image is accompanied by an explanation in German; some of them are written in French.
+An explanation in German accompanies each image; some are written in French.
 In the eighteenth century, artists in Canton (Guangzhou) in southern China created such paintings for Europeans seeking to learn more about China and its people.

 Inscriptions